ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 When you upgrade your operator, it saves the secrets, deployment spec, and network information of your console before it the operator attempts to upgrade the console.
 If your upgrade fails for any reason, {{site.data.keyword.IBM_notm}} Support can roll back your upgrade and restore your previous deployment by using the information on your cluster.
 If you need to roll back your upgrade, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/node/1072956){: external} page.

 You can roll back an upgrade after you use the console to operate your network.
 However, after you use the console to upgrade your blockchain nodes, you can no longer roll back your console to a previous version of the platform.

+## Upgrade your blockchain nodes
+{: #upgrade-k8-nodes}

+After you upgrade your console, you can use the console UI to upgrade the nodes of your blockchain network.
+Browse to the console UI and open the nodes overview tab.
+You can find the **Upgrade available** text on a node tile if there is an upgrade available for the component.
+You can install this upgrade whenever you are ready.
+These upgrades are optional, but they are recommended.
+You cannot upgrade nodes that were imported into the console.

+Apply upgrades to nodes one at a time.
+Your nodes are unavailable to process requests or transactions while the patch is being applied.
+Therefore, to avoid any disruption of service, you need to ensure that another node of the same type is available to process requests whenever possible.
+Installing upgrades on a node takes about a minute to complete and when it is complete, the node is ready to process requests.
+{:important}

+To update a node, open the node tile and click the **Upgrade available** button.
+You cannot update nodes that you imported to the console.